cabinlab/hassio-addons/hassio-access-point/README.md

 New releases will always be tested on the latest Home Assistant OS using Raspberry Pi 3B+ and Pi 4, but existing versions won't be proactively tested when new Home Assistant OS/Supervisor versions are released.
 If a new HAOS/Supervisor version breaks something, please raise an issue.

 This add-on should work with 32 & 64 bit HAOS, and has also been tested on Debian 10 with Home Assistant Supervised.

+## Credits

+This add-on was originally forked from https://github.com/mattlongman/Hassio-Access-Point